reproducible-agile/accessibility-analysis-isocalors/README.md

 ## Introduction

 This repository contains the Jupyter notebooks for conducting a accessibility analysis under heat stress conditions using isocalors.
 It is part of a larger project investigating the effects of heat stress on the accessibility of essential services in Heidelberg.
 As urban heat waves become more frequent due to climate change, it is increasingly important to understand how heat impacts access to critical services, particularly for vulnerable populations.
 To address this challenge, the traditional concept of isochrones—commonly used to map accessibility based on travel time—is extended by incorporating heat stress factors.
-This innovative approach, known as isocalor analysis, is implemented using a heat-sensitive routing tool developed by the [HEAL project](https://heal.openrouteservice.org/#/place/@8.684134483337404,49.40897673906448,12).
+This innovative approach, known as isocalor analysis, is implemented using a heat-sensitive routing tool.
 By applying this method to the city of Heidelberg, the project provides valuable insights into how varying levels of heat stress influence access to essential health and livelihood services, offering guidance for strategies aimed at enhancing urban resilience in a warming climate.

 ![Affected population under heat stress conditions at noon (13:00 CEST+1) with heat sensitivity factor 5 and a heat stress walking distance equivalent of 15.](./img/vul_pop_hf5_noon.png)